mdylantk/dtk_js_experiments/README.md

 TextIndext.html is a testing file for above.

-DTKSlideshow.js is a stand alone image slide show.
+DTKSlideshow.js is a image slide show not depended on any files here.

 current todo list:
 -add colision methods